Arkhaven logo

 "Hand Miss Cerdos your scores.
 She will mark every note you play differently than indicated."

-People passed on their bits of paper, stacks were assembled and put in front of Rose on her empty desk.
+People passed forward their bits of paper.
+Stacks were assembled and put in front of Rose on her empty desk.

 She sat, stunned.
 The terrible feeling in her chest had grown to the point where she could no longer feel her fingers and toes.